dedis/popstellar/docs/messageData.md

 By sending the election/setup message to the organizer’s server’s channel (“/root/lao-channel”), the main channel of the election will be created with the identifier id.
 The election will be created with the start_time and end_time fields denote the start and end time for the election.
-The election may allow write-in or have ballot options.
+In the future elections may allow write-in or support different voting methods but at the moment, write-in elections are not supported (`write_in` property is always set to false) and only plurality voting is supported.

 <details>
 <summary>